 The metallic foil used in hot foiling is made up of several different layers designed to transfer pigment to the moulding (substrate) when heat is applied; one or several layers of pigment or a metallic image, a glue or adherence layer to ensure it sticks to the substrate, and a release layer.

 Hot foiling has several benefits over other printing methods, these include:

-- The process is quick to carry out once the heated die and foil have been setup and is a much simpler and cleaner method for printing rather than mixing liquid inks.
+- The process is quick to carry out once the heated die and foil have been setup.
+This is a much simpler and cleaner method for printing rather than mixing liquid inks.

-- Hot foiling produces high quality results that are long lasting and hard wearing.
+- It produces high quality results that are long lasting and hard wearing.